kvnlabs/Nodes/content/Knowledge/Education and Learning/Markdown.md

 ![[Readme#^f21c74]]
 ```

-Looks like this:

-Obsidian Playbook Readme

-Hey!
-The stuff in this part of the vault used to be a Patreon-only vault, but I'm in the process of moving it into my existing vault because I hated the separation.

 ## What's here?

-- [Obsidian](https://notes.nicolevanderhoeven.com/Obsidian) contains information on different features and how to use them.
+- [[Obsidian]]contains information on different features and how to use them.
-- [Core plugins](https://notes.nicolevanderhoeven.com/obsidian-playbook/Obsidian+Plugins/Core+Plugins/Core+plugins) goes through every single core plugin.
+- [Core plugins] goes through every single core plugin.
-- [Dataview Examples](https://notes.nicolevanderhoeven.com/obsidian-playbook/Obsidian+Plugins/Community+Plugins/dataview/Dataview+Examples) contains examples of real Dataview queries.
-- [Dataviewjs Examples](https://notes.nicolevanderhoeven.com/obsidian-playbook/Obsidian+Plugins/Community+Plugins/dataview/Dataviewjs+Examples) contains examples of DataviewJS queries.
-- [Video database](https://notes.nicolevanderhoeven.com/databases/video-database/Video+database) has videos from my YouTube channel.
-- [Workflows in Obsidian](https://notes.nicolevanderhoeven.com/obsidian-playbook/Obsidian+Workflows/Workflows+in+Obsidian) goes through a few different use cases for Obsidian.
+- [Workflows in Obsidian] goes through a few different use cases for Obsidian.

 There's more to come, but you're welcome to poke around now!

-**What's new**?
-Check the [Changelog](https://notes.nicolevanderhoeven.com/Changelog).

 ## Formatting text